draftedus/tangram/tree/README.md

   <img src="trees.svg" title="Tree">
 </p>

 Let's start at the root node of `tree_1`.
-We have a continuous split on the `square_feet` feature, where are examples who's square footage is less than or equal to 4,000 should go left.
+We have a `Continuous` split on the `square_feet` feature, where are examples who's square footage is less than or equal to 4,000 should go left.
 Our house has _3,200_ square feet so we go left.
-The next node is a categorical split on whether our home has a garage.
+The next node is a `Categorical` split on whether our home has a garage.
 Homes with a garage go to the right and homes without go to the left.
 Now we have reached a leaf node and we update our prediction with this value:

 `y_current_prediction = 256_000 + 30_108 +...`